dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/readmes/SentimentAnalysisStreamReadme.md

 ## Problem

-Our goal here is to determine if online reviews are positive or negative.
-We'll be using .NET for Apache Spark to read in a dataset of reviews and ML.NET to perform **binary classification** since categorizing reviews involves choosing one of two groups: positive or negative.
+Our goal here is to determine if statements typed into a console are positive or negative.
+We'll be using .NET for Apache Spark to process statements in real-time and ML.NET to perform **binary classification** since categorizing text involves choosing one of two groups: positive or negative.
 You can read more about the problem through the [ML.NET documentation](https://docs.microsoft.com/en-us/dotnet/machine-learning/tutorials/sentiment-analysis).

 ## Solution